Abandoned Cart Email (Architect)

 Blocked

 Blocks occur when your messages experience a temporary failure.
-They can occur when your IP address has been added to a blacklist, when the recipient's inbox is full, or when the recipient's server is temporarily down.
+They can occur when your IP address is added to a blacklist, when the recipient's inbox is full, or when the recipient's server is temporarily unavailable.
 The mailbox provider will block affected messages that show up on this list.
-It is possible to get your IP address removed from a block list, and some automatically do this after some time.
+It is possible to have your IP address removed from a block list, and some block lists automatically do so after a period of time.

 Bounced

 A bounced message gets returned to the server that sent it.
-Messages are bounced when there is either a permanent or temporary failure to deliver the message due to conditions on the recipient's mail server.
-For example, the message might get returned because the recipient's email address is invalid or the domain name does not exist.
+Messages are bounced when there is a permanent or temporary failure to deliver them due to conditions on the recipient's mail server.
+For example, the message might be returned if the recipient's email address is invalid or the domain does not exist.

 Bulking

 Appears when an email is routed to the spam folder instead of the inbox.
-Bulking can occur because of improper authentication, content resembling spam, or something in your infrastructure’s history causing concern.
+Bulking can occur due to improper authentication, content resembling spam, or issues in your infrastructure’s history.

 Campaign

-An email sent to subscribers.
-Each bulk email that is sent to the list or segment is considered a separate campaign.
-Unlike a journey, which can include a lot of marketing activities, Newsletter campaigns occur only once.
+An email that is sent to subscribers.
+Each bulk email sent to a list or segment is considered a separate campaign.
+Unlike a journey, which can involve many marketing activities, Newsletter campaigns occur only once.

 Campaign Personalization